Southern All Stars: 1970s: Early years

-The first half of the 1980s
+1980s: Blockbuster success

-In 1980, the band started a serial project called "Five Rock Show" and released five singles every month.
-Due to a lack of sales promotion, each single succeeded only moderately.
-However, thanks to the success of their early singles in the late '70s, they had built up a solid fan base and high popularity on the album chart in Japan.
-Since Tiny Bubbles, their third album released in 1980, all of their studio albums have reached the top consecutively.
-That album featured two songs featuring vocals by band members, Yuko Hara's "Watashi wa Piano" and Matsuda's "Matsuda no Komoriuta".
-The former was covered by girl-pop singer Mizue Takada in the same year and became a top ten hit.
+In February 1980, Southern All Stars started a serial project called "Five Rock Show", where they released a single every month for five months.
+Due to a lack of promotion, the singles succeeded only moderately.
+However, thanks to the success of their early singles in the late '70s, they had built a solid fan base.
+Since Tiny Bubbles, their third album released in 1980, all of their studio albums have topped the Oricon Albums Chart.
+That album featured two songs featuring vocals by members other than Kuwata, Hara's "Watashi wa Piano" and Matsuda's "Matsuda no Komoriuta".
+The former was covered by pop singer Mizue Takada that same year and became a top ten hit.

-On January 24, 1982, the band released the single "Chako no Kaigan Monogatari".
-Kuwata wanted a commercial hit and wrote this one more in the typical Japanese kayōkyoku style.
-In addition, as a vocalist, he imitated the lisping vocals of Toshihiko Tahara, one of the most popular Japanese male idol singers at that time.
-Such popular expression generally received favorable reaction from the public and became the band's most successful single since "Itoshi no Ellie".
-Following the success of the single, their fifth studio album, Nude Man, was bigger than ever.
+On January 24, 1982, Southern released the single "Chako no Kaigan Monogatari".
+Kuwata wanted a commercial hit and wrote the song in the typical Japanese kayōkyoku style.
+Additionally, as a vocalist, he imitated the lisping vocals of Toshihiko Tahara, one of the most popular male idol singers at the time.
+Such popular expression generally received a favorable reaction from the public and it became the band's most successful single since "Itoshi no Ellie".
+Following this success, their fifth studio album, Nude Man, was bigger than ever.
 The album reached No. 3 on Oricon's 1982 year-end chart, and later became that year's best-selling album.
-One of the highlights of Nude Man, "Natsu o Akiramete" was recorded by distinguished comedian and singer Naoko Ken the same year.
-Her cover version sold 300,000 copies and became one of her most successful works as a singer.
+One of the highlights of Nude Man, "Natsu o Akiramete" was covered by distinguished comedian and singer Naoko Ken the same year.
+Her version sold 300,000 copies and became one of her most successful works as a singer.

+Kuwata and keyboardist Yuko Hara (pictured performing with the band in August 2008) married in 1982.